James Patrick Leamy

 James Patrick Leamy (January 16, 1892 – July 22, 1949) was a United States district judge of the United States District Court for the District of Vermont.

 Education and career

 Leamy was born in West Rutland, Vermont on January 16, 1892, the son of James Leamy and Catherine (Clark) Leamy.
 He was educated in West Rutland and graduated from West Rutland High School.
-He received an Artium Baccalaureus degree from College of the Holy Cross in 1912, a Master of Arts degree from Boston College in 1913, and a Bachelor of Laws from Harvard Law School in 1915.
+He received a Bachelor of Arts degree from College of the Holy Cross in 1912, a Master of Arts degree from Boston College in 1913, and a Bachelor of Laws from Harvard Law School in 1915.
 He was admitted to the bar in 1916 and began a private practice in Rutland, Vermont from 1916 to 1940.
 He was a United States Commissioner for the United States District Court for the District of Vermont from 1917 to 1931, and a Referee in Bankruptcy for the United States District Court for the District of Vermont from 1931 to 1940.